PichardRarker/guitar-tuition/power_chords.md

 ### Are power chords played this way barre chords?

 Sort of.
-When you play a power chord using this approach, it's only technically a power chord if you hit the 6th, 5th and 4th strings.
+Returning to our `F5` example - when you play a power chord using this approach, it's only technically a power chord if you hit the 6th, 5th and 4th strings.
 If you strum all 6 strings you'll find it makes a pleasant sound, but this is no longer a power chord - you're playing a minor chord using the barring technique.

-Let's look at `F5` again, played using the barring technique.

-From the image above, it's easy to see that if we just hit strings 6, 5 and 4, then as with the 3 note power chord strategy, we're only playing `F`s and a `C` (`F5` power chord achieved!).
+Concretely, from the image above, it's easy to see that if we just hit strings 6, 5 and 4, then as with the 3 note power chord strategy, we're only playing `F`s and a `C` (`F5` power chord achieved!).
 If we additionally play strings 3, 2 and 1, then we add into the mix yet another `F` note (from the high `E` string, fretted at the first fret by the barre), another `C` note (2nd string 1st fret), **but also a `G#`, which comes from the barre on the 1st fret 3rd string.
 If you play `F`, `C` and `G#` together, you have an `Fminor` barre chord.

 This also means that, strictly speaking, you don't need to properly fret with your barring finger in order to play a power chord.
-You only need to accurately fret the 6th, 5th and 4th strings.
+If you're playing a power chord rooted on the 6th string, you only need to accurately fret the 6th, 5th and 4th strings.
 If your barring is a bit off and the 1st, 2nd or 3rd strings are a bit muted, it doesn't matter (as you won't be hitting those strings anyway)
 <br/><br/>

+> 📌 **Note:**  If you're playing a power chord rooted on the the 5th string with the barre technique, you need to hit strings 4, 3, 2, **and you can additionally hit string 6**.
+The reason for this is described in the next section.

 ### :brain: Tips for barre chord approaches to power chords (and barre chords, in general)